The Admission ProcessNow that you’ve been accepted into the graduate program, what’s next?

 You may be required to defer your admission to a future term if you are unable to arrive in time for the Orientation and TA training.

 We are here to help you through the process of preparing to arrive and begin your graduate program.
-It’s best if you keep the graduate secretary and your supervisor advised of the progress of your study permit application (for international students) and travel plans.
+It’s best if you keep the Graduate Program Coordinator and your supervisor advised of the progress of your study permit application (for international students) and travel plans.